Ometria/ometria.android_sdk/README.md

 }
 ```

 **Warning**: The method above runs asynchronously.
-Depending on the internet speed on the device, the processing time can vary in duration.
-For best results, you could implement a loading state that is displayed while the URL is beeing processed.
+Depending on the Internet speed on the device, processing time can vary.
+For best results, you could implement a loading state that is displayed while the URL is being processed.

-If you have done everything correctly, the app should now be able to open App Links and allow you to handle them inside the app.
+If you have done everything correctly, the app should now be able to open app links and allow you to handle them inside the app.